TOUR TO THE BACHFEST LEIPZIG

 - 9 nights at mid-range hotels incl. breakfast

-- Lunch packs or picnics (on cycling days)
+- Lunch packs (on cycling days)

 - Guided tour